Evolving a government service brand without losing its users

 The before and after

-The result was a documented design system: twelve component and foundation specifications covering colour, typography, spacing, buttons, cards, navigation, and footer.
+Traceable rationale.
 Each specification included exact hex values, contrast ratios, spacing constants, and implementation-ready code.
 Design decisions were traceable to their rationale.

-The colour system moved CCS’s primary identity from authority to trust.
+Implementation-ready.
+The colour system moved the primary identity from authority to trust.
 The navigation gave primary and utility tasks distinct, researched homes.
-The footer gave users a taxonomy that reflects how they think about the service, not how the organisation is structured internally.
+The footer gave users a taxonomy that reflects how they think about the service, not how the organisation is structured.
+The prototype kit documentation remains the specification of record for the brand system.